- This post contains affiliate links. Read more here.

 Now instead of feeling a pull, the dog feels a sort of barrier when he tries to push forward, which slows him down.
 I find this to have a downright magical effect on a pretty large percentage of dogs; you put on an anti-pull harness and suddenly your dog walks beautifully on the leash.
 Some examples include the SENSE-ation, the Easy Walk, and the Wonder Walker Body Halter, a Seattle-made brand available at NW retailers like Mud Bay and All the Best Pet Care.

-Other dogs won’t benefit from such a drastic change, but the anti-pull harness will be a big improvement over walking your dog on a collar or back-clip harness.Shop on Amazon
+For pet parents with tuggers, this anti-pull harness will be a big improvement over walking your dog on a collar or back-clip harness.Shop on Amazon

 The anti-pull harness doesn’t teach your dog anything, but it does manage their walking abilities.
 Don’t be fooled by its ability to mask your dog’s pulling; if you try walking them on a collar or back-clip harness after some time on the anti-pull harness, you’ll find they pull just as hard as always.

-Some harnesses, such as the Ruffwear Front Range Harness pictured above, have clips on both the front and the back.
+Some harnesses, such as the Ruffwear Front Range Harness pictured above, have loops or clips on both the front and the back.
 Because these harnesses are webbed (vs. a soft vest style) you’ll want to watch carefully for any chafing or hair loss that may occur under the armpits.
 Always remove the harness when your walk is over.

 The anti-pull harness can fit awkwardly on some dogs, hanging down low at the front of the chest even after you’ve adjusted the straps.
 To get around this, hold the loop of the harness to the loop of your dog’s collar, then clip the two together with your leash.Shop on Amazon